Curvature properties of interior black hole metric: Geometric structures admitting by interior black hole spacetime

 We can check that the $4$-dimensional spacetime with the metric (\ref{eq1.3}) and the $5$-dimensional spacetime with the metric (\ref{eq3.4}) are non-quasi Einstein manifolds.
 Furthermore from the considerations presented in Section 3 and Theorems 4.1 (i) and 4.4 (ii) it follow that those spacetimes satisfy (\ref{eq1.37770909}) and hence are Roter type spacetimes. \\ We also note that interior black hole metrics (\ref{eq1.3}) and (\ref{eq3.4}) do not admit any one of the following structures: Ricci semisymmetric, quasi-Einstein, Codazzi type Ricci tensor, cyclic Ricci symmetric, Chaki pseudo symmetric, Chaki pseudo Ricci symmetric, weakly symmetric, weakly Ricci symmetric, hyper generalized recurrent, weakly generalized recurrent, quasi generalized recurrent, as well as any pseudosymmetric type structure defined by $R \cdot Z = L Q(S, Z)$, $C \cdot Z = L Q(S, Z)$, $W \cdot Z = L Q(S, Z)$, $K \cdot Z = L Q(S, Z)$, $P \cdot Z = L Q(S, Z)$, and $P \cdot Z = L Q(g, Z)$, respectively, where $L$ is any smooth function and $Z$ is any one of the tensors $R, C, W, K$ and $P$.
-It can also be mentioned that both the interior blackhole metrics does not realize any one of the generalized Einstein metric condition (i) $R\cdot C - C\cdot R = L_1 Q(g,R)$, (ii) $R\cdot C - C\cdot R = L_2 Q(g,C)$, (iii) $R\cdot C - C\cdot R = L_3 Q(S,R)$ and (iv) $R\cdot C - C\cdot R = L_4 Q(S,C)$.
-However, a survey on manifolds satisfying these conditions is given in \cite{DGHSaw}.
+It can also be mentioned that both the interior black hole metrics does not realize any one of the generalized Einstein metric condition (i) $R\cdot C - C\cdot R = L_1 Q(g,R)$, (ii) $R\cdot C - C\cdot R = L_2 Q(g,C)$, (iii) $R\cdot C - C\cdot R = L_3 Q(S,R)$ and (iv) $R\cdot C - C\cdot R = L_4 Q(S,C)$.
+We mention that a survey on semi-Riemannian manifolds satisfying the last four conditions is given in \cite{DGHSaw}.